Connect shaft-mcp

 local project, verifies checksums, shows progress for long downloads, downloads

-command later to install a newer release.
+newer release.
 If you run the script without a

 target, it prompts you to choose a supported client.